Soccer-Manchester City blow as Stones ruled out of Shakhtar clash

-Sept 17 (Reuters) - Manchester City's defensive woes deepened ahead of their opening Champions League clash away to Shakhtar Donetsk as centre back John Stones was ruled out with a muscle injury.
+Sept 17 (Reuters) - Manchester City's defensive injury problems deepened ahead of their opening Champions League clash away to Shakhtar Donetsk with centre back John Stones being ruled out with a muscle injury.

 City manager Pep Guardiola broke the news during his pre-match news conference.